thomas-alectio/AlectioSDK/README.md

     # implement your testing logic here

-    # put the prediction and label into
+    # put the predictions and labels into
     # two dictionaries

     # lbs <- dictionary of indices of test data and their ground-truth